justinmahar/gatsby-starter-mdx-launchpad/README.md

   - [PrismJS](https://prismjs.com/) is included to make your code blocks shine in almost any language, with multiple themes available.
 - **📑 Template Tags**
   - A simple helper is included to allow use of metadata tags such as `{siteName}` and `{siteDescription}`, with values pulled right from `settings.yml`.
+- **📦 Gatsby API ES Modules**
+  - ES Module support!
+Comfortably use `import` and `export` keywords in your Gatsby API files.
 - **🕸️ XML Sitemap**
-  - Gives web crawlers a helping hand by auto-generating a `sitemap.xml` with all of your non-private pages.
+  - Give web crawlers a helping hand by auto-generating a `sitemap.xml` with all of your non-private pages.
 - **🌟 And much more!**
   - I hope you enjoy!
 Please [star the project](https://github.com/justinmahar/gatsby-starter-mdx-launchpad) if it's helpful so others can find it. :)